 Thank you for your interest in the work of the Federation of American Scientists (FAS).

-Two weeks ago, the Obama administration released the total number of nuclear warheads in the U.S. stockpile — 5,113 — a number that was classified for decades.
+Last week, the Obama administration released the total number of nuclear warheads in the U.S. stockpile — 5,113 — a number that was classified for decades.
 In February 2009, FAS expert Hans Kristensen published an estimate that now turns out to have been only 87 warheads off.
-Over the past two weeks, Kristensen’s estimate and FAS efforts on nuclear security have gained widespread recognition in the mainstream media.
+Over the past week, Kristensen’s estimate and FAS efforts on nuclear security have gained widespread recognition in the mainstream media.

 To provide this assessment of our nation’s security, support from our membership is vital.
-I ask that you consider becoming a member today — your membership contribution of $50 or more will make a critical difference at this important time in history.
+We cannot do it with membership dues alone.
+I ask if you’re a current member, please consider making an additional gift of any amount — even $50 makes a difference.
+For those of you who are not members yet, I ask that you consider becoming a member today — your membership contribution of $50 or more will make a critical difference at this important time in history.

 Last year, President Obama committed his administration to seeking “the peace and security of a world without nuclear weapons.”
 Between the negotiation of a new Strategic Arms Reduction Treaty (START) agreement; a historic, unprecedented White House nuclear security summit; renewed efforts to end nuclear testing worldwide through enactment of the Comprehensive Nuclear Test Ban Treaty (CTBT); and the current Nuclear Non-Proliferation Treaty (NPT) Review Conference, the international community has revitalized the idea of a world free of nuclear war and nuclear terrorism.